aws-samples/observability-driven-development/README.md

 ## Conclusion

 When you're done using this application, you may delete the resources you created to avoid ongoing charges.
 You can use the AWS CLI, AWS Management Consoles, or the AWS APIs to delete the CloudFormation stack deployed by SAM.
 You can also delete the CloudWatch logs for both the Lambda functions to avoid incurring charges there as well.

+## Clean Up Resources

+To avoid further charges for resources you used during this tutorial, delete the resources created by your AWS SAM template and the CloudWatch logs created by your Lambda validation functions.

+### To delete your AWS CloudFormation stack

+1. Sign in to the AWS Management Console and open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation

+2. In the Stacks column, choose your `observability-driven-development` stack, and then choose Delete.

+3. When prompted, choose Delete stack.
+The Lambda functions, CodeDeploy application and deployment group, and IAM roles created by AWS SAM are deleted.

+### To delete your logs in CloudWatch Logs

+1. Open the CloudWatch console at https://console.aws.amazon.com/cloudwatch/

+2. From the navigation pane, choose Logs.

+3. From the list of log groups, choose the button next to /aws/lambda/

+4. From Actions, choose Delete log group, and then choose Yes, Delete.

 ## License Summary